Emanoil Băleanu: Slaveowner and political novice

-Post-Phanariote period

 Băleanu Sr is additionally cited as one of the boyars who reached out to the rebel leader, Tudor Vladimirescu, and invited him to act on their behalf.
 His son-in-law Năsturel-Herescu joined the Eteria, and was consequently a soldier in the Sacred Band.
 The revolt was soon uncontrollable, and intrinsically anti-boyar in scope.
 The mill of Mărcuța was looted and rendered inoperable.
 Escaping the threat of a full-blown civil war, the Băleanus took refuge in the Austrian-held Principality of Transylvania, joining a colony of boyar expatriates in Corona (Brașov).
 It was here that Emanoil was inducted into a secretive group of exiles, the "Brașov Society", whose founding members included his father.
 He was subsequently initiated by the Freemasonry.

 On May 24, following a showdown between Vladimirescu's men and the Eteria, members of the latter called on Grigore to return and seize control of Wallachia.
 Later in 1821, the Ottoman Army invaded and restored the old regime; Nicolae Băleanu, who had "some part to play in the insurrection", fled with the Eterists and made his way to Hermannstadt.
 Both Băleanus signed their names to the letter demanding that the new Prince Grigore IV Ghica send them funds to ensure their safe return to Bucharest in 1822.
-Upon their return, Grigore Băleanu Ghica as the country's Vornic.
+Upon their return, Grigore Băleanu was assigned office as Ghica's Vornic.
 Nicolae and his Greek tutor Mavromati spent this interval in France, where the former was supposed to further his studies.
 Both were seen as dangerous suspects by agents of the Sûreté.

-This period was ended by the war of 1828, which again saw both Principalities invaded by the Russian Empire.
+The post-Eteria arrangement was ended by the war of 1828, which again saw both Principalities invaded by the Russian Empire.
 In 1829–1830, at the height of occupation, Emanoil Băleanu joined the Special Committee for Reform, created by the Russians in order to confirm the constitutional principles that were to govern Wallachia and Moldavia.
 The committee, presided upon by Barbu Dimitrie Știrbei, also included Iordache Filipescu, Alexandru Vilara, and Ștefan Bălăceanu; it mounted resistance to Russian proposals for tax reforms, especially in opposing the notion that boyars could pay a direct tax.
 The Russians and Ottomans finally reached a compromise on joint rule over the principalities, and granted them a charter, Regulamentul Organic, which codified their fundamental laws.
 This document, produced in 1831, was partly co-written by Grigore Băleanu and Iordache Filipescu.